pirate/gzint/README.md

 **Example Use Case:**

-Read a file full of huge numbers, and check to see which ones occur more than once (in O(n * /) time).
+Read a file full of huge numbers, and check to see which ones occur more than once (in `O(n)` time).

 ```python
 numbers_seen = set()